 Throughout the programme there is an emphasis on practical problems and acting ‘in the real world’.
 This is reinforced by contributions from a range of senior, experienced practitioners and policy makers from a broad range of organisations, who enhance understanding of real world problems and solutions.

-It is delivered over two semesters followed by an independent research project where you can research a topic in more depth.
+It is delivered over two semesters followed by a dissertation where you can research a topic in more depth.
 All assessments are extended written assignments – there are no exams.

 - Evidence, evaluation and policy